Hankø

 Hankø is an island located in the Oslofjord, Østfold County, Norway.
 It used to be the property of the Dano-Norwegian king, the site where the king hunted deer.
 Later an island of retreat, notable visitors are the Norwegian king, Princess Märtha Louise of Norway, and her husband Ari Behn.
 Their second child, Leah Isadora Behn was born at their estate "Bloksberg" in 2005.

 Hankø is well known internationally as a venue for the sport of sailing, having hosted several world championships in different yacht classes.
 It is the host of annual sailing competitions in the summer, drawing international competitors in many classes including the Melges class.
 The island has many summer cottages, mainly owned by inhabitants from Oslo, the capital of Norway.
 This is due to the close proximity to the capital.
 The island is connected to the mainland, at a beautiful place called Vikene, by a ferry, going to and fro as the need arises.
 There is a hotel on the island with a spa (after recent refurbishment), which is heavily dependent on corporate customers.

+Hankø is also well known as a high-end destination for wealthy Norwegians to spend their summers.
+The area is characterized by a relatively discreet and calm atmosphere, with a number of expensive cabins and holiday homes.
+It is also noted for its attractive coastal landscape, featuring a typical Norwegian archipelago with smooth rocks and sheltered waters, making it a popular place for relaxation and leisure activities.